Pew study says 41 percent of adults in the U.S. have been harassed online

 You can buy Tovala’s $399 smart oven starting today

-Online harassment is an all-too-common occurrence in the U.S., with 41 percent of adults saying they have experienced harassment online, and 66 percent of people say they’ve seen it happen to others, according to a new Pew Research Center study.
+Online harassment is an all-too-common occurrence in the U.S., with 41 percent of adults saying they have experienced harassment online, and 66 percent of people saying they’ve seen it happen to others, according to a new Pew Research Center study.
 The most common form of online harassment is offensive name-calling, according to the study.

 It’s worth noting that while men are slightly more likely than women to be harassed online (44 percent versus 37 percent), women are more likely to be sexually harassed online.
-For example, 53 percent of women surveyed reported receiving explicit images they did not ask for.
+For example, 53 percent of women surveyed reported receiving explicit images they did not request.

 Pew last completed a survey like this back in 2014.
 At that time, 40 percent of those surveyed reported experiencing online harassment and 73 percent reported seeing it happen to someone else.
 That means there’s been a slight increase in online harassment since 2014.